We love our writers!

 Laura Willoughby MBE is a former politician, business woman and inveterate campaigner.
 She was a councillor on Islington Council in London for 12 years and the Chief Executive of The Food Chain and Move Your Money UK.
 She set up Club Soda in 2014 to help people quit or cut down on their drinking.
 On Twitter: @ Read about Laura’s own alcohol journey and the impact of alcohol on the menopause.

-Rachel Lankester is the founder and editor of the Mutton Club and founder of Magnificent Midlife.
+Rachel Lankester is the editor of the Mutton Club and founder of Magnificent Midlife.
 She has a background in corporate communications and sustainability, and has found her passion helping women feel good about life at any stage and particularly midlife.
 She loves yoga, singing, travel and anything to do with China.
-On Twitter: @ (but mostly @) Read Rachel’s thoughts on Cuba and her review of Ai Weiwei’s controversial work.
+On Twitter: @ (but mostly @) Read Rachel’s thoughts on Getting Your Colours Done and Mature Women And Beauty.